At last! You can visit us for live and in-person shows Summer 2021!

 The Wind in the Willows (2 July – 12 September)

 A brand new adaptation of Kenneth Grahame’s wonderful riverside story, well-loved by children of all ages, complete with Mr. Toad, Mole, Rat and Badger and to be performed in the perfect and spectacular setting of the banks of the River Tummel!
 Adapted by Mark Powell.
+Please note that Wind in the Willows will not be performing from 2 – 10 September.

 Jekyll and Hyde (various dates 18 August – 8 September)